Life is full of firsts: First car, first vacation, first love,

 first love in a highway restroom, first radio, first Summits on the Air peak, and best of all . . . first SOTA activation on HF!

-At the time that I activated this peak I had been using VHF exclusively for activations.
-Southern California has such an enormous population that you can consistently activate peaks using VHF alone, which is where I started out.
-HF is where the real fun is at (so I had been told), so I had been preparing to run HF for a while at this point.
-The Yaesu 817-ND was broken in, the SOTA flag had arrived, and a shiny new linked dipole had been built.
+At the time that I activated this peak I had been using only VHF for activations.
+Southern California has such an enormous population that you can consistently activate peaks using the two meter band alone, which is where I started out.
+HF is where the real fun is at though, so I had been preparing to run HF for a while.
+I had tested the new Yaesu 817-ND on previous trips, the SOTA flag had arrived, and a shiny new linked dipole had been built.

-like a hooker at the pornstar olympics really hard. . . not the best conditions for setting up a 30-foot mast and two 20-meter long wires (especially for the first time).
+like a hooker at the pornstar olympics really hard. . . not the best conditions for setting up a 30-foot mast and two 20-meter long wires.

 My saving grace was what we in SOTA call the “activation zone.”
 The rules for SOTA state that you have to be somewhere on the mountain at an elevation that is within 25 vertical meters of the peak.
 (That’s 82′ 0-1/4″ for the barbarians in the room.)
 The reason for the rule is that situations come up where it is impractical, unsafe, or just annoying to set up on the actual peak.